 March 19 (Tuesday) we celebrate PRO MUSICA'S 21st ANNIVERSARY with a

 MUSICAL EXTRAVAGANZA to raise funds to extend our 2019-20 season until the end of March.
 The event will be similar in format to last season when a host of our much loved artists performed a full concert in a private home, preceded by a champagne reception in the garden, and food and drink in the house afterwards.

 Staging music of this quality becomes more expensive each year and our ever-expanding Education Outreach Program needs extra resources, particularly with the growth of the Pro Musica Youth Orchestra, the founding of our Children's Orchestra and our music "Academy" program for young children.
-All this is only possible because of the generosity of our wonderful Patron Members.
-To help us maintain and exceed our objectives I invite you to become a Patron Member from as little as US$100 per year and enjoy an unbeatable package of benefits, including free concert tickets, priority booking, invitations to post-concert events to meet the artists and reserved seats.
-Full details of benefits and application are on our website.
+All this is only possible because of the generosity of you, our wonderful Patron Members.
+To help us maintain and exceed our objectives I invite you to upgrade your Membership to the next level and benefit from an even more generous package of benefits.
+If you cannot quite manage that jump, consider donating more than the minimum amount in your existing category.

 We also need more hosts for our ever popular post-concert cocktails and suppers.
 This is a wonderful way to enjoy getting to know the musicians in your own home and I would be delighted t hear from you if you think you might be able to host.

 I look forward to seeing you all next season.